-Why you shouldn't pay off your mortgage
+Andrew Woodward: Why you shouldn't pay off your mortgage

 Let me explain.

-When you buy your first home it is likely that you will need a deposit of between 5 per cent and 20 per cent, depending on your circumstances and your bank's requirements.
+When you buy your first home it is likely that you will need a deposit of about 20 per cent, depending on your circumstances and your bank's requirements.
 For an initial period of time, the historical advice of mum and dad still holds.
 That is, pay down as much of the mortgage as possible.

 What you are trying to achieve in this period is to create equity in your home.
 That is, the difference between the value of the home and the amount of the mortgage.